Bit-Quill/amazon-timestream-odbc-driver/src/markdown/setup/developer-guide.md

 `VS-C++-Settings-Export.vssettings` file also found at root of repository.

 ### Environment Variables for Testing Accounts/Secrets
-- To use IAM accessKeyId and secretKey to access AWS TimeStream, you need to specify the following environment variables.
+- To use IAM accessKeyId and secretKey to access AWS Timestream, you need to specify the following environment variables.
    - `AWS_ACCESS_KEY_ID` = `<AWS Access Key ID>`

    - `AWS_SECRET_ACCESS_KEY` = `<AWS Secret Access Key>`